Mentors-Outreach/mentors-outreach/index.md

         image: images/mentors-outreach-hero-features-1-Frame.png
       - title: Access to curated learning content
         content: >
-          Discover our full library of resources and development activities and other exclusive content to upskill and improve your strategies.
+          Gain access to a carefully curated selection of educational content designed to inspire, inform, and enrich your knowledge.
+Our collection covers a wide range of subjects and is tailored to meet your specific interests and learning needs.
         actions:
           - label: View our resources library
             url: 'https://mentorsoutreach.org/resource-library/'